QasimK/screen-ppd/readme.md

 Deployment (<https://qasimk.github.io/screen-ppd/>):

     $ npm run build

-    # Note this will deploy the `dist/` folder of `origin/master`
+    # Warning: the following will deploy the `dist/` folder of `origin/master`
     $ npm run deploy

 All make commands are available in `package.json`.

+### Dependencies

+* WebPack
+    * [Various Extras]
+* Standard for linting and auto-formatting
+    * Snazzy to nicely format lint output

 ### TODOs

-* Remove jQuery dependency (it is not necessary anymore)
+* Remove jQuery dependency (it is not necessary any more)
-* Upgrade to minified Foundation 6+ (current CSS file is very large)
-* Use normalize.js from NPM (see mvtemp branch on github)
+* Fix link to PPI breaking when changing diagonal units
 * Explain what PPD is
+* Bandwidth requirement calculation
-* Ultra-widescreen resolutions
+* Stretch: Permalinks
+* Stretch: Database of Monitors

 ## References